-Holtsmere End Infant and Nursery School are required to comply with the procedures set out in Hertfordshire Safeguarding Partnership procedures manual section 5.1.5.
+South Hill Primary School is required to comply with the procedures set out in Hertfordshire Safeguarding Partnership procedures manual section 5.1.5.
 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com) when there are concerns or allegations about staff.